lucasvtiradentes/tscanner/README.md

 <div align="center">

 <details>
-<summary>How bad code never reaches production?</summary>
+<summary>How does TScanner prevent issues from reaching production?</summary>
 <br />
 <div align="left">

-- **TS1** (Code Editor): See issues in real-time while coding.
+- **Code Editor**: See issues in real-time while coding.
 Add to lint-staged to prevent committing errors.
-- **TS2** (Before PR): Check all issues in your branch compared to origin/main and fix them before opening a PR.
+- **Before PR**: Check all issues in your branch compared to origin/main and fix them before opening a PR.
-- **TS3** (CI/CD): Every push to a PR is checked automatically.
+- **CI/CD**: Every push to a PR is checked automatically.
 Get a single comment with clickable links to the exact lines.

 </div>
 </details>